Winner Takes It All: Training Performant RL Populations for Combinatorial Optimization: Problems

-Figure~\ref{fig:tsp_trajectory_example} shows some trajectories obtained from a 16-agent population on TSP100.
+\paragraph{Example Solutions} Figure~\ref{fig:tsp_trajectory_example} shows some trajectories obtained from a 16-agent population on TSP100.
 Even though they look similar, small decisions differ between agents, thus frequently leading to different solutions.
-Interestingly, some agents (especially 1 and 5) give very poor trajectories.
-We hypothesize that it is a consequence of specializing since agents have no incentive to provide a good solution if either another agent is already better on this instance, or if other starting points yield better performance.
+Interestingly, some agents (especially 6 and 11) give very poor trajectories.
+We hypothesize that it is a consequence of specializing since agents have no incentive to provide a good solution if another agent is already better on this instance.